 VERS began as a fun quarantine project between 3 college friends in Summer 2020 and culminated in an official student-led production in early 2021, funded by The Council for the Arts at MIT (CAMIT).

-The official student-led MIT production of VERS (January 15 - February 7, 2021) featured a cast of 8 actors, ran 72 shows, and reached an audience of 185 players.
+The official student-led MIT production of VERS ran from January 15, 2021 to February 7, 2021.
+It featured a cast of 8 actors, ran 72 shows, and reached an audience of 185 players.
 It received glowing reviews:

 SO.
 FREAKING.
 AWESOME.
 12/10 -Alicia O.

 My sister was about to jump off of the bed when the "government" began to knock on the door. -Duha S.

 It's definitely the best virtual escape room experience I've ever had :') -Cherry W.